Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/mothbox_pro/battery.md

 # (Optional) Connect the Epaper Display
 If you got an epaper display (Highly reccomended!), it's super duper easy to connect it!

+Just line the 40 pin socket on the back of the Epaper hat with the pins sticking out the front of the mothbox!
+Gently press it in, and that's it.
+Note the pins won't go entirely into the hat, there's supposed to be a little gap there.

+# Celebrate, you should have a functional Mothbox!

+At this point you should have a fully functional Mothbox brain in your hands!

+If your battery was all the way charged, and you have the Pi image flashed to your SD card in your Pi, then you are set to go!

+Press the power button on the battery and let it turn on.

+The first time a mothbox starts up with a new SD card, it can take 1-10 minutes for the card to boot up (after that it's much quicker).

+The LED on the pi should flicker green to show that its processing.
+If your display is connected, you should see the Pi refresh the Epaper with information about your new Mothbox!

+Chances are the Mothbox will immediately shut itself down, which is normal because I didn't tell you to flip the "Active" switch yet, so it should still be in "OFF" mode.
+If you want to see the mothbox's lights flicker on, you can flip the "Active" switch and depending on the schedule it will either run fully, or give a quick flash before it goes into "Standby" mode.